neilotoole/sq-web/content/en/docs/drivers/sqlite.md

 weight: 4040
 toc: false
 ---
-The `sq` Postgres driver implements connectivity for the [SQLite](https://www.sqlite.org) database.
+The `sq` SQLite driver implements connectivity for the [SQLite](https://www.sqlite.org) database.
 The driver implements all optional driver features.